-All U.S. citizens and resident aliens must file a U.S. individual income tax return, even if they permanently live outside the United States and may not owe any tax because of income exclusion or tax credit.
+- All U.S. citizens and resident aliens must file a U.S. individual income tax return, even if they permanently live outside the United States and may not owe any tax because of income exclusion or tax credit.
 See: Do I Need to File a Tax Return?

-- An automatic extension to June 15, 2017, is granted for taxpayers living outside the United States and Puerto Rico.
+- An automatic extension to June 15, is granted for taxpayers living outside the United States and Puerto Rico.
 No form is required; write “Taxpayer Resident Abroad” at the top of your tax return.

-- Caution: This extension applies only for filing your tax return, not for payment.
-If you owe any taxes, you’re required to pay by April 18, 2017.
+Caution: This extension applies only for filing your tax return, not for payment.
+If you owe any taxes, you’re required to pay by April 15.
 Interest and penalties will generally be applied if payment is made after this date.

-- To request an additional extension to October 15, 2017, use Form 4868.
+- To request an additional extension to October 15, file an extension.

-How Do I Pay My Taxes?
+How Do I pay my Taxes